Jean de Waurin's Chronicle of England Volume 6 Books 3-6: The Wars of the Roses

 Kings Scotland: Great x 23 Grand Son of King Duncan I of Scotland

-Kings Franks: Great x 23 Grand Son of Louis VII King Franks
+Kings Franks: Great x 23 Grand Son of Louis VII King of the Franks

 Kings Duke Aquitaine: Great x 29 Grand Son of Ranulf I Duke Aquitaine